 We’ll be discussing these topics from the perspective of a homelab, but the same principles apply to a production environment.
 The only difference is that in a production environment, you’d likely have more resources to throw at the problem, and you’d likely have more people to help you manage the problem.
 In a homelab, you’re likely on your own.
 Learn these concepts at home and then point out to everyone at work how your home web service is much more secure than the one your employer pays for!

 First, we’ll be discussing some theory on threats and attack vectors so that we understand why each of these tools matters and so that we can make intelligent decisions in their configuration.
 Then we’ll be discussing the specifics of the tools themselves and how they can be used to secure your web services.
-Finally in part 2 , we’ll be discussing how to deploy these tools in a homelab environment.
+Finally in part 2 and part 3 , we’ll be discussing how to deploy these tools in a homelab environment.

 Understanding the Threat